Learning Technologies in EAP

 To help you organise your life around this course better, here are some of the key dates and tasks that need to be completed.
 If you are unclear about any of them, don’t hesitate to contact us on: email@example.com.

-Friday 7th January: deadline for individual final assignment.
+Monday 12th January: deadline for optional reflective assignment.

 You need to complete all the modules and contribute reasonably to the course forums.
-In module 4 there will be a collaborative task with other members of the course that you will need to complete and at the end of the course there is a short final individual assignment for you to complete.
+At the end of the course there is a short final reflective assignment for you to complete but this is completely optional and you only need to do it if you wish.
 If you do all these things, you will finish the course successfully and qualify for a certificate.
 There is no assessment/pass mark as such as we view this as a formative and developmental course.

 Yes, you will, issued by the ELTC, University of Sheffield.
 However, there are no credits attached to this course, it’s purely developmental.
-Please note though that to receive the certificate, you need to complete all the final assignment and contribute regularly to the course forums.
+Please note though that to receive the certificate, you need to complete all the modules and contribute sometimes to the course forums.

 In some form, yes.
 Participants who complete the course and submit the assignment will be given permanent access to a self-study version of the course containing most of the content and will be able to access the course forum via a special group set up.